Dadogg80/obol_labs/README.md

 ### My Process

 1. **Optimize `distribute()`**: I decided to focus only on reducing the gas consumption of the `distribute()` function.
-2. **Unit Testing for Gas Usage**: To save time, I nly wrote two unit-tests per contract, my goal was to have enough to just determine the gas usage.
+2. **Unit Testing for Gas Usage**: To save time, I only wrote two unit-tests per contract, my goal was to have enough to just determine the gas usage.
 3. **Documentation**: I spent the last time I had left to write this README.

 ## The changes in my Optimized Contract